Maxy1128/GraphRAG-Project/README.md

 - **Plain text files** (`.txt`)
 - **CSV files** (`.csv`) – Must include columns like "Source" and "Text" (see configuration details below).

 For this project, we used a small subset of SCI records.
 Data was processed into a single CSV file with relevant columns merged.
-Data processing scripts are provided in the data_process/ folder.
+Data processing scripts are provided in the data processiing/ folder.

-Due to data confidentiality, we only provide a sample_input.csv under input/.
+Due to data confidentiality, we only provide a sample_input.csv under sample input/.

 ### Step 3: Initialize the Workspace
 Initialize a GraphRAG project: